im-r00t/HeXScripts/README.md

 To use, install iMacro, create a the files and copy the code

-Then go to c:\ create a folder called "he" and inside that you can put the files "accnames.txt" and "numb.txt"
+Then go to c:\ create a folder called "he" and inside that you can put the files "numb.txt"

+You also need python